Cuba Flag

 Official flag of Cuba

-Quick Facts About Cuba and Cuba Flag
+Quick Facts About Cuba and flag of Cuba

 Adopted: